How to Ask for Help for Addiction

 Additionally, if you’re without a supportive network of family or friends, mutual-help groups such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) can provide encouragement and sober support to help you in your recovery.
 While AA and NA shouldn’t replace a rehab center’s formal treatment program—that can help you get to the thoughts, emotions, and behaviors that lead to substance use—these peer-led groups can be a great place to find the support you need.8

-How to Get Help with Substance Misuse and Addiction
+How to Get Help with Substance Use and Addiction

 Treatment options exist and research has shown that addiction is treatable.
 Left untreated, addiction can lead to serious physical and mental health consequences.3 If you’re struggling, talk to a friend, loved one, or healthcare professional about your desire to get help.

 You can also call us.
 At American Addiction Centers (AAC), we understand the importance of providing quality, evidence-based treatment to help you stop using drugs and alcohol.
-Call to speak to one of our compassionate and knowledgeable admissions navigators, who can listen to your story, answer your questions, explain the services we offer, verify your insurance coverage, and help you begin your recovery journey.
+Speak to one of our compassionate and knowledgeable admissions navigators, who can listen to your story, answer your questions, explain the services we offer, verify your insurance coverage, and help you begin your recovery journey.

 AAC offers different levels of care—from detox to inpatient treatment and outpatient programs—all of which provide a combination of services, including psychoeducation, individual and group counseling, behavioral therapies designed to help you identify the thoughts, emotions, and behaviors that trigger your substance use and teach you strategies to prevent relapse.8